 - Publish more specialized supplements and magazines supported by the advertising I just suggested.

-- Make subscribers, present and future, feel like they are supporting journalism and hit that theme hard.
+- Make subscribers, present and future, feel as though they are supporting journalism and hit that theme hard.
 There’s “member supported” NPR, right?
 There can be the “subscriber supported” Baltimore Sun and other newspapers.

 - Force news aggregators, Facebook and Google, to pay for newspaper-produced content.